 Animal Kingdom is a theme park, zoo and safari park, with a strong emphasis on animal care and conservation.

 Disney’s Animal Kingdom was the last park that Walt Disney World Resort added to its repertoire.
 It is the largest animal-themed park in the world at over 500 acres and features over 1700 animals from over 250 species.
-A must for animal lovers, this is far from a zoo or safari park – conservation and animal programs are the backbone of the animal element of the park and their welfare is paramount – for instance balloons and plastic straws, usually a staple in Disney parks, are banned.
+A must for animal lovers, this is far from a zoo or safari park – conservation and animal programs are the backbone of the animal element of the park and their welfare is paramount – for instance balloons, usually a staple in Disney parks, are banned.
 In addition, you’ll find your more traditional theme park rides and roller coasters, as well as some incredible shows.
-Animal Kingdom is also where you’ll find Walt Disney World’s latest land – Pandora.
+Animal Kingdom is also where you’ll find one of Walt Disney World’s most recent lands – Pandora.
 Similar to the Magic Kingdom, Disney’s Animal Kingdom has 7 distinct areas, all of which can be accessed from the hub in a centre – Discovery Island.
 Like a wheel, where this is the centre, it then has spokes out to all the other areas.
 Each area has a different focus – click the links below, or scroll down to find out more.

 The Oasis in Disney’s Animal Kingdom